SimDynamX/SpaceTeamsROS/README.md

 ## Camera Features

-SpaceTeams provides a camera feed via ROS 2 image topics, allowing you to access and process real-time images from the rover's onboard camera.
+Space Teams PRO provides a camera feed via ROS 2 image topics, allowing you to access and process real-time images from the rover's onboard camera.
 This is useful for computer vision, navigation, and debugging.

 ### How to Use the Camera Feed